Ariannatopbjerg/Bootcamp-first-repository-/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date & Challenges
 #### Analysis
-To analyze campaign outcomes based on launch date, I created a [pivot table](https://github.com/Ariannatopbjerg/Bootcamp-first-repository-/blob/main/Kickstarter_Challenge.xlsx) in worksheet "Theater Outcomes by Launch Date," to view this data and a [line graph](https://github.com/Ariannatopbjerg/Bootcamp-first-repository-/blob/main/Theater_Outcomes_vs_Launch.png) to visualize what the pivot table was displaying.
+To analyze campaign outcomes based on launch date, I created a [pivot table](https://github.com/Ariannatopbjerg/Bootcamp-first-repository-/blob/main/Kickstarter_Challenge.xlsx); in worksheet "Theater Outcomes by Launch Date," to view this data and a [line graph](https://github.com/Ariannatopbjerg/Bootcamp-first-repository-/blob/main/Theater_Outcomes_vs_Launch.png) to visualize what the pivot table was displaying.

 Before I developed a pivot table, I first had to make a column; titled "Years" in the [kickstarter spreadsheet](https://github.com/Ariannatopbjerg/Bootcamp-first-repository-/blob/main/Kickstarter_Challenge.xlsx).
-I used the YEAR() function to collect the years from the “Date Created Conversion” column so I can use this new column in my pivot table, signifying launch dates of the campaigns I am looking at.
+I used the 'YEAR()' function to collect the years from the “Date Created Conversion” column so I can use this new column in my pivot table; signifying the year of a launch date in which a campaign that I am looking at has taken place.

 I used fields “Date Created Conversion” for rows; removing subfields “Years2” and “Quarters” to just show months, “outcomes” for columns and values, and “Years” and “Parent Category” for filters.
 I then filtered the table to only show theater campaigns.
 I then reorganized the outcomes so successful campaigns are shown first and failed in the second column.
 I then created a line graph for the pivot table.
 #### Challenge